emilyekstrum/emilyekstrum/README.md

 - First-year **Computational Biosciences PhD student** at the University of Colorado - Anschutz
 - Bachelor's in Biology & Data Science from Creighton University
-- Interested in bioinformatics, machine learning, and developing computational methods
+- Interested in developing computational analysis pipelines for complex biological data

 ---